DenisLabrecque/DenisLabrecque.github.io/short-bio.md

 </ul>

 <h2>My Interests</h2>
+<h3>Beliefs</h3>
 I am foremost a Christian -- Evangelical by denomination.
 I believe that the Bible is the inspired, inerrant Word of God; that the world and man were created in six days by God; that man, preferring his to will to that of his creator, chose to sin against God, causing a separation between God and man; that Jesus Christ, the Son of God -- divine by nature -- died for every person's sins, so that we might not fall under eternal condemnation separated from the Lord, but rather have eternal life with Him; and that Jesus Christ, the promised Messiah, will rule in Jerusalem for 1000 years with the saints, fulfilling his promises to Israel: that David would never lack a son to rule after him.

 {% include image.html image-url="https://s-media-cache-ak0.pinimg.com/originals/23/5c/d7/235cd7130f22c8917c4fa05563371a2a.jpg" image-description="The piano and the violin are my instruments." %}

+<h4>Political</h4>
+I am a strong believer in a free economy and low taxation, or, in other words, conservative politics.
+My concern is that our earnings, instead of being spent by us, are spent by the country for other people's interests in a centralized policy that is not tailored to best suit our personal needs and encourages only what the government thinks best.
+Although taxation is necessary, it should be limited to what is absolutely necessary for the entire community.